Last Updated on

 There are also some fine video tutorials that give you the basics of building a site from the ground up.

 The acronym stands for “What You See Is What You Get.”
-It refers to the process of visually building the site, having the computer program take care of the behind the scenes coding.
+It refers to the process of visually building the website, having the computer program take care of the behind the scenes coding.

-There are two basic classifications for these editors.
+There are two basic classifications for website builder software.
 Online site builders that are incorporated into a hosting service that will also store your site for you, and offline builders that target a more professional crowd.

-These services are usually popular, easy to use, and well supported.
+These online website builder software services are usually popular, easy to use, and well supported.
 They have loads of templates for users, making site design incredibly quick.
 You can punch your details into a template and have a decent looking design within minutes.

 With a few customization options, like fonts and colors, you can then put a personal touch on everything.
 They allow you to “drag and drop” new elements into the position that you want.
 You can also see how your changes will affect the finished product in real-time.